aprajnaparamita/learnNikud/README.md

 [![Nikud Pronunciation Sound Collection App](http://img.youtube.com/vi/z1mszMaORAI/0.jpg)](http://www.youtube.com/watch?v=z1mszMaORAI "Nikud Pronunciation Sound Collection App")

 This way native speakers can critique the lesson plans, edit them and provide native recordings of pronunciations.

 ## 5. Video Editing and Production (☑️)

-Each lesson for each video will be edited and put together in DaVinci Resolve and rendered to 1080x1920 mobile video format.
+Each lesson for each video will be edited and put together in OpenShot and rendered to 1080x1920 mobile video format.
 Recording files made by the recording app will be used where necessary.

 ## 6. App Development (☑️)